geocaml/geo/docs/rationale.md

 val to_arr : t -> Darray.arr = <fun>
 ```

-But what if we only want to have functions work only on a subset of the primitives, for example a function that calculates the `centroid` of a primitive?
+But what if we only want to have functions work only on a subset of the primitives, for example a function that calcuyes the `centroid` of a primitive?
 With this setup, we're not using an OCaml type system features that would allow us to encode this.

 ```ocaml
 type point = [ `point ]